Pen-y-Fan/death-stranding-poc/docs/manual-user.md

 - From Order → Locations/Districts: open the destination or client Location by clicking its name; from the Location you can proceed to its District where applicable.
 - Breadcrumbs: Use the breadcrumb trail at the top to return to resource lists or parent pages.

+## Deliveries of orders

+- An order can have multiple deliveries, each delivery has a status.
+  - "In Progress" only one delivery per order can be "In progress" (or Stored) at a time.
+  - "Stored" (i.e. placed in a private locker at a distribution center) at a time.
+      - A stored delivery can be continued (changed back to "In progress").
+  - "Lost" and "Failed" can fail the delivery, e.g. if cargo is damaged or stolen.
+  - "Complete" is the final status of a delivered order.
+- Once a delivery is completed, lost or failed, a new delivery for the same order can be taken.
+- A complete delivery of an order always counts towards game completion.
+- When filtering by status (e.g., "In progress"), an order will be shown if it has any delivery matching that status. even if it also has deliveries with other statuses (e.g., "Complete").

 ## Tips and conventions